AGDevX/Owl/README.md

    - Other settigs: _default value_
    - Advanced Settings:
      - Grant Types: _Authorization Code_, _Refresh Token_
+3. Create a user in Auth0

+   - Assign to the user the Employee role (this role is pre-defined by Auth0)

-3. Use your Auth0 configuration to update the `environments` config files
+4. Use your Auth0 configuration to update the `environments` config files

-4. Create a custom action and add it to the Login Flow
+5. Create a custom action and add it to the Login Flow

 - This will add user claims to the id and access tokens